sbb-design-systems/digital.sbb.ch/src/en/principles/ux-principles/reduced/reduced.md

   alt: 'Beispiel',
   title: 'Beispiel'
 }) }}

-We show the user only the necessary relevant information and avoid complex content. ​By consciously leaving out or hiding information at the first level, the operation/application is made simpler for users.​{.lead}
+We show the user only the necessary relevant information and avoid complex content. ​By consciously leaving out or hiding information at the first level, the operation/application is made simpler for users.​ {.lead}

-For example, on the timetable for the connection, only the start point, destination and number of stops are shown initially.{.lead}
+For example, on the timetable for the connection, only the start point, destination and number of stops are shown initially. {.lead}